 Through a Business Solution Provider (BSP)

 A BSP handles the technical infrastructure for you.
-They manage API hosting, provide a user-friendly dashboard, and often bundle chatbot-building tools into the platform.
+They manage API hosting, give you a dashboard, and often bundle chatbot-building tools into the platform.

 This is the route most African businesses should take.
 Here’s what to evaluate when choosing a BSP for African markets: